 Our Communications team loves to connect.
 We focus on internal (within teams) and external (to the public) communication to pass on the good word of the Green Office!
 This year we have expanded our platform reach to Instagram, Facebook, Youtube, and Spotify.

 Establishing a supporting community is crucial for our Green Office.
-To build bridges and foster a culture of shared problem-solving is the aim our Community team.
+To build bridges and foster a culture of shared problem-solving is the aim of our Events & Community team.
 This can be in the form of team-building, community outreach, educational material and more.

 Decisions have to be made from the soap we use to the waste separation system that is implemented.
-The campus team makes sure that we choose sustainability.
+The Campus & Operations team makes sure that we choose sustainability.
 Current projects include the waste disposal systems, the cafeteria food and drink, and e-waste management.

 Policy change, green lectures or plastic-fishing events: With numerous projects, the UvA Green Office works hard to engage students and make long-lasting change.
 Read our semi-annual reports to find out more about what we do, or get an overview of our projects and platforms here.
 Do you want to become actively involved yourself?
 Have a look at our join us page.